JeremyBowyer/Correlation_App/instructions.md

 ### Select category columns to group by (optional)
 If you have a category column in your dataset (eg country, company, level of development, etc).
 Since the data is in long form, you might have multiple categories stacked on top of each other (see the example table above).
 If this is the case, the app needs to know how to slice up your data to apply these transformations.
 If you want to subtract out the rolling median price for a handful of companies, you wouldn't want the prices for one company to be included in the median price for another company.

 ### Value to be flagged as 1
-There are a couple transformations that allow you to transform a column into a binary metric.
+There are a couple transformations that allow you to convert a column with binary <a href="http://www.statmethods.net/input/dates.html" target="_blank">string</a> data (as opposed to numeric) into binary numeric data.
 If you want to flag a certain string as 1 (and the rest of the values in the column as 0), this field is where you could set that value.

 ### Value, data points equal to or above to be flagged as 1
-Similar to above, except instead of a string to flag, it's a minimum value where everything above said value will be flagged as 1.
+Similar to above, except instead of a string to flag, you designate a minimum value above which all values will be flagged as 1.

 ### Select x columns & Select y column
 These are used when creating a residual column.
 You are asked to give x columns (one or more) and a y column.
 The resulting column will be the difference between a given y value and the corresponding expected value from a linear regression.